-- Variants: Some transitions also offer several variants, which you can select here. - Dropdown list of the command group Duration: This option determines how fast the slide transition is played.
-You can either select one of the presets from the list (slow, medium, fast, etc.), or you can manually enter a number to specify the duration of the transition in seconds.

-- Smooth start / Smooth end: Here, you can also specify whether the transition effect should be slowed down at the start/end, which looks more professional for most effects. - Size: For some effects, you can choose whether the animated elements are large, medium or small. - Background: For some effects, you can also specify the background color. - Sound: Here, you can add a sound effect that will be played during the slide transition.
+- Variants: Many transitions also offer several variants, which you can select here. - Size: For some transitions, you can choose whether the animated elements are large, medium or small. - Background: For some transitions, you can also specify the background color. - Object transitions: You can also combine the selected slide transition with an object transition.
+Thus, if objects are inserted on the slide, they are also animated with their own effect during slide transition. - Object variants: For some object transitions, different variants can be selected. - Object size: For some object transitions, the animated elements can be big, medium or small. - Dropdown list of the command group Duration: This option determines how fast the slide transition is played.
+You can either select one of the presets from the list (slow, medium, fast, etc.), or you can manually enter a number to specify the duration of the transition in seconds. - Smooth start / Smooth end: Here, you can also specify whether the transition effect should be slowed down at the start/end, which looks more professional for most effects. - Sound: Here, you can add a sound effect that will be played during the slide transition.
 Available options: